benjaminiserman/WordleHelper/README.md

 To change the word list, just replace words.txt with any other similarly formatted word list.
 WordleHelper works for any number of rounds or letters, and any language's characters.

 ## Contribution
-To contribute to TEMPLATE, follow these steps:
+To contribute to WordleHelper, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.